 - Not the most visually appealing

-- Midwest- The only reason that I don’t have midwest on the top charts is because some of them I see are 40 years old and really beaten up… I just can’t get that image out of my head.
-That just goes to show how long lasting these handpieces are.
+- Midwest- The only reason that I don’t have midwest on the top charts is that some of them I see are 40 years old and really beaten up… I just can’t get that image out of my head.
+That just goes to show how long-lasting these handpieces are.
 They created something that worked excellent decades ago, and they are sticking to it today.
 Their new models feature key upgrades that will keep you happy as ever.

 - W&H- It just comes down to the annoying noise, and wobbly bearings for me.
 The quality of the shell and components is really top of the line, but it is just followed by lackluster performance attributes.
 If you are looking for tons of torque and don’t really mind having a wobbly bur or a little louder operation, this handpiece would work for you.
 The definitely exceed all others when it comes to torque.
 However that’s about the only pro that I can stand behind.